FelisDevelopment/FelisDevelopment.github.io/docs/storage/index.md

 ### Global dependencies

-We've tried to include to make resource as standalone or framework depended as possible, so you won't need to that many dependencies.
+We've tried not use a lot of third party dependencies, so you won't need to install that many dependencies.
 For this resource to work, you'll need to install
 - [PolyZone](https://github.com/mkafrin/PolyZone) [mandatory]
 - [Howdy Hackminigame](https://github.com/HiHowdy/howdy-hackminigame) [mandatory for hacking containers]